 It's a case of making certain that your vote isn't diluted.

-I can guarantee you, I can guarantee you that there will be voter fraud.
+I can guarantee you, I can guarantee you that there will be voter fraud, not to mention security issues with regard to all of this.

-This is kind of an unspoken issue, and I don't know why why the Republicans don't talk about it more, but it's a big case.
+This is kind of an unspoken issue, and I don't know why the Republicans don't talk about it more, but it's a big case.

 I mean, give me an example before we get to the calls.